caiks/WBOT02/README.md

 model061|0.177|5 scanned size-potential tiled actual-potential|6|balanced|48 B&W videos|3,000,000|14,246|0.950 (1.457)|14.6|2.8|22|-0.5|0.3|-4.9|13.5|1.93|30s unique, 12.0 min diagonal, 1.2 min entropy
 model089|0.25, 0.21, 0.177, 0.149, 0.125, 0.105|4 randomised size-potential scanned actual-potential level 2|16|balanced|48 B&W videos|3,000,001|24,731|1.649|15.8|3.1|27|-0.3|0.2|-2.9|11.5|1.89|30s unique, 12.0 min diagonal, 1.2 min entropy, no overflow, underlying tile size 8x8, xmax 256, omax 20, bmax 60

 Quantitatively, *model* 89 is now much more similar to *model* 61 than *model* 82.
 The growth rate is very high at 1.649 and the multiplier quite low at 1.89, so the mean path length is very high at 15.8.
-The other statistics are also similar to *model* 61, although the maximum path length is longer at 27 and hence the negative skew is lower because of the low kurtosis.
+The other statistics are also similar to *model* 61, although the maximum path length is longer at 27 and hence the negative skew is lower because of the similar kurtosis.

 The median *diagonal* at 20.0 is somewhat higher than the 17.6 of *model* 82, but still less than that for *1-level model* 66 at 26.0.
 The average number of *underlying variables* per *fud* has also increased to 18.52 compared to 14.47 for *model* 82.
 Perhaps we are seeing higher global *alignments* as the paths lengthen.